RYNO8/snake-game/README.md

 ## Testing your own snake
 Your job is to make a snake program which returns one of {"U", "D", "L", "R"}, so that is survives for the longest time.

+You may find that is it useful to use `import snakegame.common`

 You can test your snake against other snakes by using `run.py`.

 create a function which takes: